julianthome/joanaudit/README.md

 Entrypoints are starting points for the SDG generation.
 JoanAudit analyzes the bytecode and searches for possible entrypoints.
-The following code snippet configures 4 possible entrypoints, namely `doPost()`, `doGet()`, `service()` and main, whereas the former 3 share the same prefix given in the `name` attribute of the `entrypoint` element.
-JoanAudit searches for entrypoint with matching signatures and for implementations of the same function for classes that inherit or implement from other classes, abstract classes and/or interfaces.
+The following code snippet configures 3 possible entrypoints, namely `doPost()`, `doGet()`, `service()` which share the same `prefix`.
+JoanAudit searches for entrypoints with matching signatures and for implementations of the same function for classes that inherit or implement from other classes, abstract classes and/or interfaces.

 ``` json
 {